Podiatry Billing Services in Ohio

 Why Ohio Podiatry Practices Need Specialized Billing

-Ohio's healthcare market includes 35,000+ physicians, and podiatry practices here face a payer market dominated by Medical Mutual of Ohio / Anthem on the commercial side and Ohio Medicaid on the public payer side.
-Medicare claims are processed through CGS Administrators, which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
+Ohio's healthcare market includes 35,000+ physicians, and podiatry practices here face a payer market dominated by Medical Mutual of Ohio (statewide) and Anthem BCBS on the commercial side and Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) on the public payer side.
+Medicare claims are processed through CGS Administrators (Jurisdiction 15), which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
 Generic billing teams without OH specific knowledge leave revenue on the table.

 Podiatry billing itself is complex.
 Podiatry billing is uniquely complex because Medicare excludes routine foot care by default.
 Coverage requires documented systemic conditions (diabetes, peripheral vascular disease, peripheral neuropathy) that create a class finding making routine care medically necessary.
 Diabetic foot care certification (LOPS testing), nail debridement codes 11720-11721, orthotics L-codes, and the Medicare Therapeutic Shoe Program (A5500-A5513) each have their own coverage criteria.
-When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 6 Ohio Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Columbus to Toledo and across Ohio.
+When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 7 Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Columbus to Dayton and across Ohio.

 Code